-Dr. Martin Luther King was a frequent visitor to Birmingham, and came to know the city’s racial strife — and its African-American leaders.
+Dr. Martin Luther King Jr. was a frequent visitor to Birmingham, and came to know the city’s racial strife– and its African American leaders.

-It would be hard to understate the city’s role in Civil Rights history, which makes a Birmingham tour, a key experience for any visitor.
+It would be hard to understate the city’s role in Civil Rights history, which makes a Birmingham tour, an important stop for any traveler.
 The city, once known for police-dog attacks and murder, is now a leader in preserving the history of the Civil Rights era.
 Today visitors find a sophisticated metro area that looks to the future, while helping visitors explore its rocky, racial history.

 Here’s how to see the most important civil rights attractions in Birmingham, Alabama.

 The city will become even more important to travelers in the coming years as the Birmingham Civil Rights National Monument, which was formed in 2017, continues to take form.
 In coming years, the A.G.
 Gaston Motel, where King and his lieutenants planned the Birmingham Campaign, will be renovated and open to visitors.
 For now, visitors can see the building from the sidewalk.

 Other key sites include Kelly Ingram Park, the Birmingham Civil Rights Institute and 16th Street Baptist Church.
 There also is a downtown walking Birmingham tour, following the path of marches.
 Other sites include Bethel Baptist Church, the pulpit of the Rev. Fred Shuttlesworth, perhaps the most unsung hero of the Civil Rights Movement, along with Dynamite Hill.
 It’s also worth a stop at the Birmingham Jail, where Martin Luther King Jr. wrote his famous letter.

 A visitor can see the major sites in one very long day, but we’d suggest taking an extra day.
 Birmingham, a prime example of a comeback city, offers plenty to keep visitors busy, including parks, restaurants and revitalized neighborhoods.